gopalshivapuja/n8n-setup-on-oracle-cloud/README.md

 3.  **Explore n8n**:

-    Once logged in, you can start creating your workflows, connecting to various services, and automating tasks. *(Consider adding a screenshot of the n8n dashboard)*
+    Once logged in, you can start creating your workflows, connecting to various services, and automating tasks.

 ## 7. Troubleshooting and Tips